jump-dev/JuMP.jl/docs/src/manual/variables.md

 In the section [Variable containers](@ref), we explained how JuMP supports the efficient creation of collections of JuMP variables in three types of containers.
-However, users are also free to create collections of JuMP variables in their own datastructures.
+However, users are also free to create collections of JuMP variables in their own data structures.
 For example, the following code creates a dictionary with symmetric matrices as the values:
 ```jldoctest; setup=:(model=Model())
 julia> variables = Dict{Symbol, Array{VariableRef,2}}()